Skip to main content

 — Photo by Visit Philadelphia

-The Midsummer Classic returns to Philly for the first time in 30 years when the 96th Annual Major League Baseball All-Star Game comes to Citizens Bank Park on July 14, 2026.
-Stars from across the National and American leagues will descend on Philly for the fifth time in the event’s existence — and first ever at “The Bank” — with the city previously hosting in 1943, 1952, 1976 and 1996.
+The Midsummer Classic returns to Philly for the first time in 30 years when the 96th Annual Major League Baseball All-Star Game comes to Citizens Bank Park this July.
+Stars from across the National and American leagues descend on Philly for the fifth time in the event’s existence — and first ever at The Bank — with the city previously hosting in 1943, 1952, 1976 and 1996.

-Ahead of the game, All-Star Week festivities will also include the Home Run Derby, All-Star Futures Game, All-Star Celebrity Softball Game, MLB Draft and the All-Star Village fanfest.
+Ahead of the game, All-Star Week festivities also include the Home Run Derby, All-Star Futures Game, All-Star Celebrity Softball Game, MLB Draft and the All-Star Village fanfest.
 Stay tuned for more info on these events.

 Where: Citizens Bank Park, 1 Citizens Bank Way, Philadelphia, PA